 A Guide to Medical Marijuana Use in Veterans

+Medical marijuana use in veterans is an important way of coping.
 Veterans are our national heroes.
 They risk everything to maintain the peace and sovereignty of our beloved country, repeatedly exposing themselves to the most dangerous conditions.
 Sooner or later, their sacrifice takes a physical and mental toll.
-This sacrifice makes it difficult for many of them to blend back into society when they finish serving.
+This sacrifice makes it difficult for many to blend back into society when they finish serving.
 The physical and mental health challenges veterans face when they come back tops the list of factors making integration difficult.

 For many years now, opioid addiction and other prescribed medications have been commonplace among our service heroes.
-With the widespread acceptance and legalizing of medical marijuana gives veterans access to a new treatment option.
+The widespread acceptance and legalization of medical marijuana give veterans access to a new treatment option.
 More and more veterans are turning to cannabis for the relief of their physical and mental health conditions.
-Here are everything veterans need to know about treating themselves with medical marijuana.
+Here is everything veterans need to know about treating themselves with medical marijuana.

 What is the Current Legislation on Medical Cannabis?

 The debate on the pros and cons of legalizing medical marijuana would probably go on forever.
 However, the current trend shows that the parties in favor of marijuana are on the winning side.
-But this debate shouldn’t be about winning or losing.
-It should be about legislations that affect the health of millions of Americans, including our veterans.
+But this debate shouldn't be about winning or losing.
+It should be about legislation affecting millions of Americans' health, including our veterans.

 Currently, marijuana remains a Schedule I substance under federal laws under the Food and Drug Administration.
 Consequently, the federal government nor the Department of Veteran Affairs do not recognize any therapeutic benefit of marijuana.
 The stringent grouping creates numerous challenges for researchers looking to conduct studies on medical marijuana.
 And importantly, it prevents federal government agencies from lending any form of support to medical marijuana users.
 Advocates such as the American Legion urge legislative action on cannabis research.

-As of May 2019, 33 American states and Washington DC have legalized the use of medical marijuana.
-Existing marijuana laws vary state by state.
-Adult residents are free in some US states to apply for a medical marijuana license if they have a qualifying condition.
+As of May 2019, 33 American states and Washington, DC, have legalized the use of medical marijuana.
+Existing marijuana laws vary from state to state.
+Adult residents are able in some US states to apply for a medical marijuana license if they have a qualifying condition.

 If you are a veteran living in any of these states, you are also eligible to benefit from medical marijuana treatment.
 Being duly examined by a licensed marijuana doctor is the first step.
-Due to the federal legislation, however, veterans that opt for medical marijuana treatment are not covered by Veteran Affairs.
-And there is hardly any health insurance company that extends their veterans benefits coverage for the drug.
+Due to federal legislation, however, veterans who opt for medical marijuana treatment are not covered by Veteran Affairs.
+And hardly any health insurance company extends their veterans benefits coverage for the drug.
 Thus, insurance does not include any of the payments.

 Why Do So Many Veterans Use Medical Weed?